 If your vehicle has the optional Theft Deterrent System and it is armed, unlock the doors only with the key or Keyless Entry System.
 This will avoid setting off the alarm.

-To lock the door from the inside, slide the lock lever down.
+From the inside, slide the lock lever down to manually lock the door.
 To unlock the door, slide the lock lever up.

 Power Door Locks